Updated on June 7, 2018

 Do you want to buy Machu Picchu tickets?
 I did too.

 The Machu Picchu website is very frustrating.
 I just finished booking my tickets last night.
 For something so popular, they do a really good job at making it very difficult to buy your tickets.
 Booking tickets ahead of time is a good idea to make sure you are not disappointed when you arrive.
-They sell 2,500 Machu Picchu tickets per day and entrance to Huayna Picchu is limited to only 400 tickets.
+Peru and UNESCO have an agreement to sell a maximum of 2,500 Machu Picchu tickets per day and entrance to Huayna Picchu is limited to only 400 tickets.

 The hotel I booked, Tambo del Inka (Urubamba) has a company called Tikariy handle tour bookings and they quoted me $78 USD for Machupicchu and Huayna Picchu.
 You can book the same tickets yourself for S/.152 = ~ $55 USD.
 That's a markup of $23 USD or ~ 42%.
 If you follow the steps below you can book it in just a couple of minutes and save the money for something else.

 STEP 1: CREATE A RESERVATION (USING THE SPANISH VERSION)